cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 </aside>

 However, there is a catch.
-There is still a necessary ingredient to fuel the AI machinery: the prompts!
+There is still a necessary ingredient to fuel the AI machinery: **the prompts**.
 We still need humans to craft them.
 So a new class of programmers has emerged.
 Those who excel at writing effective prompts to tackle programming issues.
-Let me introduce you to the "prompters."
+Let me introduce you to "the prompters."

-The prompter daily task is to ask fine-tuned questions.
+The prompter's daily task is to ask fine-tuned questions.
-For that, we need to embody the inquisitive spirit of Socrates, or perhaps that of a 5-year-old child (depending on how much you estimate the role).
+For that, one needs to embody the inquisitive spirit of Socrates, or perhaps that of a 5-year-old child (depending on how much you estimate the role).
-The job is fundamentally[ about crafting queries](https://asianjde.com/ojs/index.php/AsianJDE/article/download/749/405) in natural language:
+The job is fundamentally [about crafting queries](https://asianjde.com/ojs/index.php/AsianJDE/article/download/749/405) in natural language:
-"I got the following log message, how to fix the problem?," "I have a list of items, write an algorithm to sort them?," "My boss is annoying me, what should I do?."
+"I got the following log message, how to fix the problem?," "I have a list of items, write an algorithm to sort them?," "My boss is annoying, what should I do?"
-The next step is straightforward: taking the AI-generated response and integrating it into the appropriate context, often directly to the production environment.
+The next step is straightforward, just taking the AI-generated response and integrating it into the appropriate context, often directly to the production environment.
 Seems like magic!

 But perhaps this isn't magic after all.
 It doesn't look familiar to you?
-Yes, it's the exact same thing we used to do every day when searching Google and looking at Q&As on StackOverflow.
+Yes, it's the exact same thing we used to do every day when searching Google and looking at Q&A threads in StackOverflow.
-The big difference now is the speed at which the answers are sent back to us.
+The big difference now is the speed and quality at which the answers are sent back to us.
 We can now get answers without fully articulating the question, which is impressive!
-So, goodbye to the fear of asking foolish questions on StackOverflow.
+So, goodbye to the fear of asking foolish questions in StackOverflow.
 There is no more shame because AI systems are not trolling us anymore (yet).
-What's better, AI are increasingly surpassing us in deciphering which are own challenges.
+What's better, seems like AI is increasingly surpassing us in deciphering our own challenges are.

 Needless to say, this is the end of software engineering as we know it.
 I expect a huge impact on the tech workforce worldwide, as this technology scales very easily (consider OpenAI's ChatGPT model, for example).
 What will I do with the extra time now that searching for answers is no longer necessary?
 Playing ping-pong with my colleagues?
+Or maybe I'll just go back to the old days, when I used to read books and spend quality time with the family.

 The tide of public skepticism regarding the future of Computer Science (as a career) is rising.
+Formal Computer Science education is [feeling the pressure](https://www.reddit.com/r/learnprogramming/comments/1173hy3/is_ai_going_to_make_my_cs_degree_useless/).
 At the same time, the number of devs ~~kicked out from~~ leaving the industry is increasing.
-This is alarming to me
+This is alarming to me.

 But don't worry.
 There is still hope.
 We still have a few years left for us to adapt and improve.
 And maybe we can all keep our jobs after all.
-I'm talking, of course, about becoming a successful prompt engineer.
+I'm talking, of course, about jump into trend to become a successful prompt engineer.

 But fist, let's define our terms.